Lake Nona Medical City

 Lake Nona Medical City is a 650 acre health and life sciences park in Orlando, Florida, United States.
 It is located near Orlando International Airport and within the master-planned community of Lake Nona.
 The city is home to the University of Central Florida's Health Sciences Campus, which includes the university's College of Medicine and Burnett School of Biomedical Sciences.
-In the future, the campus will also house UCF's University of Central Florida College of Nursing, the University of Central Florida College of Dental Medicine, and a teaching hospital.
+In the future, the campus will also house UCF's College of Nursing, College of Dental Medicine, and a teaching hospital.

-The medical city also includes the Sanford-Burnham Medical Research Institute, Nemours Children’s Hospital, a University of Florida Academic and Research Center, and Valencia College at Lake Nona.
+The medical city also includes the Sanford-Burnham Medical Research Institute, Nemours Children's Hospital, University of Florida College of Pharmacy, which is ranked #5 among all pharmacy schools in the nation, and Valencia College at Lake Nona.
 In addition, the Orlando Veterans Administration Medical Center, began seeing clinical patients from February 2015.

 History

 The concept of the medical city began in October 2005 when the Tavistock Group donated $12.5 million and 50 acre of land to the University of Central Florida to help establish a medical school.
 In March 2006, the Florida Board of Governors voted to approve UCF's proposal to build a medical college at Lake Nona, and the school greeted its first students in fall 2009.
 In 2012, UCF purchased an additional 25 acre of land at Lake Nona to construct a teaching hospital.